shuzhao-li-lab/asari/README.md

 Input
 =====

-Input data are centroid mzML files from LC-MS metabolomics.
-We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
+The default workflow, intended for LC-MS experiments, requires only centroided mzML files as input.
+These input data may be centroided using the ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
 Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats and .mzXML files.
+Other workflows may have other optional or mandatory inputs.

 MS/MS spectra are ignored by asari.
 Our pipeline (https://pypi.org/project/pcpfm/) has annotation steps to use MS/MS data.